tothradoslav/dan/README.md

 ## Contributing
 If you want to contribute, please fork the repo and create a pull request.

-If you have any questions or suggestions, please open an issue.
+If you have any questions or suggestions, please [open an issue](https://github.com/tothradoslav/dan).

-This
+Dan focuses on **peformance**.
+If you have ideas for improvements, please let me know.